Muqi-Zou/Muqi-zou.github.io/index.md

 Arslan Khan, **Muqi Zou**, Kyungtae Kim, Dongyan Xu, Antonio Bianchi, Dave (Jing) Tian\\
 _IEEE 8th European Symposium on Security and Privacy (EuroS&P)_, 2023.

+# Personal
+I used to play a lot of basketball and swim (My PB of 50M Freestyle is 29.2s).
+More recently, I have been practicing Olympic weightlifting (C&J PB is 118 kg) I am also exploring new interests, including golf and track driving.

 <!-- # Research Experiences